spalato/sigmd/README.md

 They are located in `notebooks/`.

 The most important notebooks are:
+- `signals.ipynb` Demonstrates the basic properties of the signals.
 - `pump_probe.ipynb` Examples of signal isolation using phase matching, phase cycling and chopping.
 This notebook is hopefully well documented and serves as an interactive tutorial of sorts.